The best deals of the holiday shopping season are here with these Thanksgiving 2022 bargains

 - These impressive Outdoor String Lights stand up to outdoor weather and look stunning at night; they’re also 60% off.

-- At 48% off, these set of four DII Basic Terry Dish Towels are fast-drying, elegant and effective.
+- Available at 48% off, these DII Basic Terry Dish Towels are fast-drying, elegant and effective.

-- Set of DC Action Figures featuring Batman, Robin and Joker among other notable heroes and villains at 7% off.
+- This set of DC Action Figures features Batman, Robin, Joker and other notable heroes and villains and is 7% off.

-- For 25% off, this set of four mini Marvel Funko Pop collectible toys can be yours -with a chance to get a rare metallic Black Panther
+- For 25% off, this set of four miniature Marvel Funko Pop collectible toys can be yours.
+There’s even a chance to get a rare metallic Black Panther.

-- Durable and stylish Gotham Steel Nonstick Fry Pan at a 36% discount
+- This durable and stylish Gotham Steel Nonstick Fry Pan has a 36% discount.

 Peloton bikes and other Thanksgiving deals at Dick’s Sporting Goods